 The Navadarshanam Search for Technology Alternatives

-Ever since Navadarshanam began to function at this location near Ganganahally in Tamil Nadu in 1991, we have been questing for a sensible way of living on the land, a way which is simpler and more sustainable than what we have so far been used to.
-We have drawn much inspiration from the work done by E.F.Shumacher and Laurie Baker and also treasure our association with Indian Institute of Science, Bangalore and the Centre for Science & Technology, Auroville, particularly in the fields of mud block housing and solar energy.
+Ever since Navadarshanam began to function at this wilderness near Ganganahally hamlet in Tamil Nadu in 1991, we have been questing for a sensible way of living on the land, a way which is simpler and more sustainable than what we have been accustomed to.

-In Oct. – Nov.
-1990, Swami Sahajananda constructed for us a tiny 10 ft. x 10 ft. hut with local stone and thatch.
+In Oct – Nov 1990, Swami Sahajananda constructed for us a tiny 10 ft. x 10 ft. hut with local stone and thatch.
 We named it Sampige.
 This was our first abode at the site and it accommodated up to five of us.
-In Jan. – Feb.
-1991 Partapji built a 6 ½ ft. dia open well some 300 meters away at a lower level in the valley from which we lifted water—by rope and pulley in the traditional manner—and carried it up in pitchers for our washing and cooking needs.
-For lighting we used kerosene lamps and candles and for cooking a kerosene stove and an energy saving hay-box.
+In Jan – Feb 1991 Partapji built a small open well some 300 meters away at a lower level in the valley from which we lifted water—by rope and pulley in the traditional manner—and carried it up in pitchers for our washing and cooking needs.
+For lighting we used kerosene lanterns and for cooking a kerosene stove and an energy saving hay-box.

 Around the same time, Sunny built Tulasi, a 30 ft. x 15 ft. hut, with local skills and materials; for several years it served as our kitchen, dining room, meeting hall and dormitory for up to ten persons—all in one.
 It too had a thatched roof supported on wooden rafters and reapers.
 To keep white ants at bay, we used a simple cow’s urine drip at the upper end of the stone columns, but the ants soon started relishing it and we had a tough time maintaining the thatched roof.